mouseless/json-concepts/spec/03-variables/03-multiple-reference-to-a-variable.md

 }
 ```

-`ERROR: 'example.concepts.json' is not valid, 'concept' cannot have '$value' more than once`
+`ERROR: 'example.concepts.json' is not valid, 'concept' cannot have '$value'`
+`more than once.`